wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Offset value to set when filtering results.
-This value must be a positive integer.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
-If offset value is not set, default offset value of 0 will be used.
+The offset value to set when filtering results.
+This value must be zero or a positive integer.
+If you do not specify an offset value, the default offset value (i.e., <code>0</code>) applies.

 </td>
 </tr>